Benefits for your Child

-Our drama helps develop confidence.
-Drama is not just for the outgoing kids who love to act, We have lots of success helping to build self-esteem in our quiet, shy or anxious kids.
+Our drama classes help develop confidence.
+Drama is not just for the outgoing children who love to act.
+We have lots of success helping to build self-esteem in our quiet, shy or anxious children.

 Drama is about imagination and creativity.
-Our classes encourage kids to see the world in different ways, to generate ideas and to be original, innovative and flexible thinkers.
+We encourage children to see the world in different ways, to generate ideas and to be original, innovative and flexible thinkers.

 By taking on different roles and “walking in the shoes of others”, children can understand different perspectives and develop empathy and kindness.

-In the drama, children learn to understand problems and give suggestions to help solve them.
-Dilemmas, challenges and obstacles are introduced into the drama by the teacher.
+Through drama, children learn to understand problems and give suggestions to help solve them.
+Dilemmas, challenges and obstacles are introduced by the teacher.
 We work together to generate ideas.
 We examine situations and think critically about them.
 The classes encourage flexibility, thinking on your feet and innovation.

 Drama is a group activity.
 It requires co-operation and group decision making.
 Negotiation, respect and teamwork are integral.
 For the drama to work, everyone must follow a group plan.
 We learn to value others, receive praise and accept constructive feedback .
 We learn methods to resolve conflict and that we don’t always get our own way.
 We learn that for a group to be effective sometimes individuals must compromise and adapt.